-I once asked a loudspeaker designer & manufacturer what would be the market price of a 2-way standmount loudspeaker armed with a 5-6 inch mid/woofer, if he had no budget constraints whatsoever, ie. if he could design such a speaker without worrying atv all about how much it will cost to the end user.
+I once asked a loudspeaker designer & manufacturer what would be the market price of a 2-way standmount loudspeaker armed with a 5-6 inch mid/woofer, if he had no budget constraints whatsoever, ie. if he could design such a speaker without worrying about how much it will cost to the end user.
 The answer was 5000-6000 euro.
-Anything beyond would not, according to him, be conducive to the goodness of the speaker in any way but be something "extra".
+Anything beyond would not, according to him, be conducive to the goodness of the speaker in any way but be something “extra”.
 Whatever that is.

 Where’s the beef?